 Miniaturization technology allows scientists to screen thousands of different molecules using tiny wells in plastic plates.
 But the decreasing size of these wells reached a practical limit of a few microliters.
 The Diamond laboratory invented a method that doesn’t use wells at all.
 Molecules are printed like ink as individual nanoliter droplets on a glass microscope slide.
 An entire library of 100,000 compounds now fits in a slide holder the size of a deck of cards.
 Using piezo-aerosol delivery methods, Diamond can then add various enzymes, reactants, and fluorescent detectors to each nanoliter reaction.
 First published in PNAS in 2003, the scale-down saves costs on reagents and robotics needed to move multiple plates around; and, like a printing press, they can print as many copies as they need to use in different screening campaigns.

 Diamond’s lab has already put the new HTS process to use.
 This year, Penn microbiologist Paul Bates identified a target, an enzyme called cathepsin L, required for the SARS (severe acute respiratory syndrome) virus to infect cells.
-Diamond, while independently screening for enzyme inhibitors, found one called MDL28170 that potently inhibited cathepsin L. Bates then tested the compound back in his biological assay with the SARS virus; sure enough, the molecule prevented the infection processes, giving science a new tool for the development of therapeutics against the SARS virus.
-(The findings were published in the early August 2005 issue of the PNAS.)
+Diamond, while independently screening for enzyme inhibitors, found one called MDL28170 that potently inhibited cathepsin L. Bates then tested the compound back in his biological assay with the SARS virus; sure enough, the molecule prevented the infection processes, giving science a new tool for the development of therapeutics against the SARS virus (Simmons et al. PNAS 2005 ).

 Publications